 Achieving a goal that is important to, inspires you to achieve greater things.

-It is wiser to set resolutions that are truly demonstrated to be of high value and do them in incremental manners and build more lasting momentum.
+Set resolutions that are truly demonstrated to be of high value; and do them in incremental manners and build more lasting momentum.

 Then piggy banks become biggy banks.